 Text messaging is an everyday part of people's lives now, and consumers of all ages have learned to adapt to new texting technologies.
 Allowing employees to use devices they are familiar with outside of the workplace is a way to implement new technologies without transition problems.
 By giving doctors, patients, and health practitioners the ability to respond to a problem as soon as they see the message, they can work much more efficiently while still transmitting personal health information (PHI).

-What are the HIPAA requirements surrounding text messaging?
+What are the HIPAA-compliant text messaging requirements?

 Generally speaking, HIPAA does not permit sharing PHI via text message.
 There are however a few notable exceptions according to HIPAA Journal: